cyber-institute/website/README.md

 Contains code for the project.
 See src README.md for full breakdown of the codebase

 ## Server Information
-- Server is hosted by ANU
+- Server is hosted by ANU (in the CECS student VM area) it should be moved in the future to ensure it is managed adequately by CECS IT.
+- Bob Edwards is a good person to talk to about this.
 - The website is fronted by a proxy server.
 This maps the server port 3000 to port 443.
 It also contains the ssl certificate for the site.
 - www.cyber.anu.edu.au does not currently resolve as DNS needs to be updated